suryam1504/A-Causal-Inference-Analysis-of-Parental-Education-and-Study-Time-on-Academic-Success/README.md

-# Beyond the Books: Exploring the Impact of Parental Education and Study-Time on Students Academic Performance
+# Exploring the Impact of Parental Education and Study-Time on Students Academic Performance

 An inferential analysis on how a student's academic (study-time) and demographic (father's and mother's education level) factors (individually) affect their school performance.